Wireless and budget-friendly

 Sony aims to deliver the best VR experience by taking advantage of the PS5's power and well-known brand-name games.
 Cutting-edge specs and new consumer features like eye-tracking and headset haptics should allow Sony to make some mind-blowing experiences that aren't possible anywhere else.
 It's just a shame that it still needs a single cable to connect to a PS5.

-But when weighing the Quest 2 vs. PS VR2, which system is truly right for you?
-We may not know what the PS VR2 headset looks like just yet, but we know a ton about the rest of the experience.
-So if you're in the market for a new VR system in 2022, we've got the answer for you.
+When weighing the Quest 2 vs. PS VR2, which system is truly right for you?
+If you're in the market for a new VR system, we've got the answer for you.

 |Quest 2||PS VR2|